Don’t forget to get your Community Award nominations in as they close on 17th February 2023.

-We are likely to have to have an election for one Parish Councillor on 2 May.
-As background, the electoral process for parish councils is as follows:
+We are likely to have to have an election for one Parish Councillor on 2nd May 2019.
+As background, the electoral process for Parish Councils is as follows:

-- Set up a hustings meeting to allow all candidates to be interviewed by GSPC and any villagers who wish to attend.
-This has been set for 11 April at 7pm in the Memorial Hall.
+- Set up a Hustings meeting to allow all candidates to be interviewed by GSPC and any villagers who wish to attend.
+This has been set for 11th April at 7pm in the Memorial Hall.

-- GSPC to decide on its preferred candidate and inform villagers of that preference.
-It is obviously up to individual villagers to decide whether to take that recommendation or vote for an alternative candidate.
+- GSPC to decide on their preferred / most suitable candidate and inform villagers of that preference.
+It is obviously up to individual villagers to decide whether to take that recommendation or vote for an alternative candidate on 2nd May.